WellCare's Medicare Part D Prescription Drug Plans

 IMPORTANT ANNOUNCEMENT REGARDING WELLCARE'S MEDICARE PART D PRESCRIPTION DRUG PLANS

-WIth the congressional approval of the Biden Administrations Inflation Reduction Act some big changes are coming to Medicare.
+With congressional approval of the Biden Administration's Inflation Reduction Act, significant changes are coming to Medicare.
 Most of these changes are fantastic and long overdue for many Medicare Beneficiaries.
-However, these rapid changes have a Cause & Effect factor that needs to be explained.
+However, these rapid changes have a cause-and-effect relationship that needs to be explained.

 FIRST, LET'S LOOK AT THE CHANGES FOR 2025

-• The "Catastrophic Phase," aka the "Donut Hole" of Medicare Prescription Drug plans, will be eliminated starting January 1, 2025.
+The "Catastrophic Phase," also known as the "Donut Hole" in Medicare Prescription Drug plans, will be eliminated effective January 1, 2025.

-• Due to the uncertainty of how much money these changes will negatively affect Insurance Companies, many have decided not to participate in Part D Plans in 2025.
-A few of the more prominent names that will not offer Stand-Alone Medicare Prescription Drug Plans in 2025 are some BCBS Franchisees, Mutual Of Omaha, and Banner Health.
+Due to uncertainty about how much these changes will negatively affect Insurance Companies, many have decided not to participate in Part D Plans in 2025.
+A few of the more prominent names that will not offer Stand-Alone Medicare Prescription Drug Plans in 2025 include BCBS Franchisees, Mutual of Omaha, and Banner Health.

-• There will be far less plans for Medicare Beneficiaries to choose from in 2025.
+There will be far fewer plans for Medicare Beneficiaries to choose from in 2025.

-• BCBS of Arizona and Mutual of Omaha are not offering any Stand-Alone Prescription Drug Plans in 2025.
-Humana and Aetna are only going to offer 1 Plan each, where they have always offerred 3 plans in the past.
+BCBS of Arizona and Mutual of Omaha are not offering any Stand-Alone Prescription Drug Plans in 2025.
+Humana and Aetna will offer only 1 Plan each, down from 3 previously.

-• The Medicare Part D Deductible amount is rising to $590.00.
+The Medicare Part D deductible is increasing to $590.00.

-• It appears that several companies are not going to offer reduced Deductible plans for the 2025 Plan Year.
+It appears that several companies will not offer reduced-deductible plans for the 2025 Plan Year.

-• WellCare and Cigna will both have one low premium plan available.
-However, teh average cost of all Medicare Part D plans nationwide will be around $37 per month, with the majority of plans being over $44.
+WellCare and Cigna will both offer one low-premium plan.
+However, the average cost of all Medicare Part D plans nationwide will be around $37 per month, with most plans $44.

-• For those Medicare Beneficiaries who take Brand Name Medications and have typically enrolled in plans with higher premiums, those premiums have been reduced compared to the past few years.
+For Medicare Beneficiaries who take Brand-Name Medications and have typically enrolled in plans with higher premiums, premiums have been reduced compared with the past few years.

 OUR ASSESSMENT OF THESE DECISIONS

-We absolutely and unequivocally disagree with WellCare's shortsighted and quick-trigger approach to a new situation that has not been officially implemented.
-As such, we have determined it is in our company's best interest, not to offer WellCare Prescription Drug Plans for at least the 2025 Medicare plan year and not to provide them as an option for any of our clients in 2025.
-Based on logical, common-sense business practices, this will hurt WellCare immensely.
-We believe WellCare has chosen to take a severely myopic approach to the new rule changes, and we refuse to be complicit with any of their actions.
+We absolutely and unequivocally disagree with WellCare's shortsighted, quick-trigger approach to a situation that has not yet been officially implemented.
+As such, we have determined that it is in our company's best interest not to offer WellCare Prescription Drug Plans for at least the 2025 Medicare plan year and not to make them available as an option to any of our clients in 2025.
+Based on common-sense business logic, this will significantly harm WellCare.
+We believe WellCare has chosen a severely myopic approach to the new rule changes, and we refuse to be complicit in any of their actions.

-We think there is a minimum amount of time it takes agents and brokers to market and enroll clients and new Medicare beneficiaries into any Medicare Part D Prescription Drug Plan.
+We estimate the minimum time required for agents and brokers to market and enroll clients and new Medicare beneficiaries in any Medicare Part D Prescription Drug Plan.

 Most of you already know that we take great pride in the detail and research we put into our plans.
-If any company wants to discount and diminish the role and importance of licensed, independent agents and brokers, we will not sell, market, or enroll anyone in their plans either.
+If any company seeks to discount and diminish the role and importance of licensed, independent agents and brokers, we will not sell, market, or enroll anyone in their plans.

 MOVING FORWARD, BEGINNING WITH THE MEDICARE AEP (ANNUAL ENROLLMENT PERIOD), WHICH RUNS FROM OCTOBER 15th THROUGH DECEMBER 7th

 We will not include WellCare Prescription Drug Plans in that.
 Still, we have Medicare Part D Drug Comparisons.
-Every client and our current and future clients are welcome to contact WellCare directly and enroll in one of their Medicare Part D Drug Plans if that is their preference.
+All current and prospective clients are welcome to contact WellCare directly to enroll in one of their Medicare Part D Drug Plans, if that is their preference.
 Still, we can no longer assist them if they partner with WellCare and Centene Corporation for their Medicare Part D Prescription Drug plans.

 WRAPPING THINGS UP

-With all of these changes, we believe it is vital that every Medicare Beneficiary get a review of their Prescription Drug Plan prior to the 2025 Plan Year.
-There are too many changes to risk not comparing your plan with the other plans available.
+With all of these changes, we believe it is vital that every Medicare Beneficiary get a review of their Prescription Drug Plan before the 2025 Plan Year.
+There are too many changes to risk not comparing your plan with other available plans.

-One of the things about AEP is that it starts off the new Plan Year.
-However, we cannot unveil or Market the new plans to anyone prior to October 15, 2024.
-We cannot officially talk about any plan specifics until then.
-For this reason, we could not mention any other Drug Plans that will be available in the 2025 Plan Year.
-We wish we could, but legally, we are not allowed to do that.
+One thing about AEP is that it starts the new Plan Year.
+However, we cannot unveil or market the latest plans to anyone before October 15, 2024.
+We cannot discuss any plan specifics until then.
+For this reason, we cannot list any other Drug Plans that will be available in the 2025 Plan Year.
+We wish we could, but we are not legally permitted to do that.
 We genuinely appreciate your understanding.